Sindy's wooden four-poster bed

 4. Given the choice, which bed would a little girl choose for her Sindy?
 The beautifully made but maybe old-fashioned looking four-poster, or the modern white and gold “glitzy” ‘Cherub Bed’ with matching bedroom furniture, which if you were lucky, your parents might also eventually buy for you?
 We regret to say we’d have probably chosen the ‘Cherub Bed’.
 This aspect might also have affected the number of these beds that were purchased.

-Good-Wood Toys Ltd also made the Sindy Puppets and the Sindy Jack in the Box which also have their own pages on this website.
+Good-Wood Toys Ltd also made the Sindy Jack in the Box and the Sindy Puppets which also have their own pages.